"Quasi" means as if or

 research design are the natural experiment (where nature has assigned subjects to the two

 conditions) or trend analysis.

 There are many varieties of

-experiment, although you occasionally run into someone who is biased against
+occasionally run into someone who is biased against quasi-experiments.

 Common characteristics of

 matching instead of randomized testing is used.
-Example, someone studying
+Someone studying the effects

-the effects of a new police strategy in town would try to find a similar town somewhere in
+of a new police strategy in town would try to find a similar town somewhere in the same

 time series analysis is involved.